-After 26 years of business banking 'case work' and investigations we know that nobody has a 'formula for guaranteed success' with banks on business bank debt claims.
-But knowing what can be achieved from the IBAS strategies developed and finely tuned over 26 years means that IBAS can 'shorten the odds' for you with your claim.
+After 26 years of business banking 'case work' and investigations we know what can be achieved from the IBAS strategies developed and finely tuned over 26 years which mean that IBAS can 'shorten the odds' for you with your case.

 2018 - emailed testimonials to IBAS recently stated: ‘IBAS assistance was extremely helpful, knowledgeable, decisive and effective, I achieved maximum benefit from your unique information service at much lower cost than from any solicitor I’ve used previously.’ - CS